SAKET-SK/Full_Stack_AI_with_Python/README.md

 # Full_Stack_AI_with_Python
-A full stack AI with Python Course from Udemy
+My notes from Full Stack AI with Python Course from Udemy : by Hitesh Choudhary and Piyush Garg